-NOTE: Students transferring into the Bachelor of Arts in Business Administration and Tribal Nation Building (BATN) program with an Associate of Arts, Associate of Science or Bachelor's degree will have the general education requirements waived, except that the students must have taken or must take courses that meet the requirements of ILO 1 Native Cultures (Native Languages and Native History), ILO 2 Communication (Written Communication and Oral Communication), ILO 3 Quantitative Reasoning, and ILO 4 Technology requirement.
+NOTE: Students transferring into the Bachelor of Arts in Business Administration and Tribal Nation Building (BATN) program with an Associate of Arts, Associate of Science or Bachelor's degree will have the general education requirements waived, except that the students must have taken or must take courses that meet the requirements of ILO 1 Native Cultures (Native Languages and Native History.
 Students transferring into the BATN program with an Associate of Applied Science, or an Associate of Applied Arts must take or have taken all general education course requirements.